ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 # FDNCymbal
 ![](img/fdncymbal.png)

 FDNCymbal is a cymbal sound synthesizer.
 It can also be used as an effect.
-Unlike the name, most of metalic texture comes from Schroeder allpass section rather than FDN (feedback delay network).
+Unlike the name, most of metallic texture comes from Schroeder allpass section rather than FDN (feedback delay network).
 FDN section makes nice impact sound when `FDN.Time` is short.
 Tremolo is added to simulate wobbling of cymbal.

 - [Download FDNCymbal 0.1.0 - VST® 3 (github.com)](https://github.com/ryukau/VSTPlugins/releases/download/FDNCymbal0.1.0/FDNCymbal0.1.0.zip) <img
   src="img/VST_Compatible_Logo_Steinberg_negative.svg"